thecyberproject/.github/profile/README.md

 # The Cyber Project
 **Pioneering the Next Wave of Open-Source Cyber Security**

-The **Cyber Project** is an open-source initiative transforming cybersecurity through global collaboration and innovation.
+Cybersecurity shouldn't be expensive or complicated.
+That's why The Cyber Project is a community-driven initiative focused on transforming cybersecurity through collaboration and innovation.

-## Key Objectives
+# Key Objectives

 - 🔧 **Open-Source Tools**
    Building free, cutting-edge security tools for all.